55523688/KFANet/README.md

 ![Overview](Overview.png)

 In this repository we provide the code for using KFANet: Key-Frame Attention Model.
-We provide the training script in new_main.py and data loader with data augmentations in fetal_loader.py.
+We provide the training script in new_main.py and data loader in fetal_loader.py.

 ![KFA](KFA_module.png)